Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 465 should perform a lot faster than the Radeon HD 4730 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 465 should in theory be a lot better than the Radeon HD 4730 in general. (explain)

-Texel RateThe GeForce GTX 465 will be a small bit (approximately 19%) more effective at AF than the Radeon HD 4730. (explain)
+Texel RateThe GeForce GTX 465 should be a little bit (approximately 19%) more effective at AF than the Radeon HD 4730. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 465 is a better choice, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 465 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison